MXVG/ATtiny24_VFD_Clock/README.md

 A simple clock driven by an ATtiny24 and a MAX6921 shift register.
 The tube is using 5V from a voltage regulator for the filament and ~50V from an open loop boost converter for the digits and segments.
-An external 16Mhz ceramic oscillator was used as a more accurate solution to keeping track of the time (An RTC or crystal oscillator would've been better though)
+An external 16Mhz ceramic oscillator was used as a slightly more accurate solution to keeping track of the time

 ## Dependencies:
 **AVR Libc** - https://www.nongnu.org/avr-libc/